anaxite/tgdp-asciidoc-templates/logging/template-logging.md

 {Begin your Reference topic in this section.
 For help with writing and structuring a reference article, see the README.md in the template directory for basic guidelines and links.
-Check out https://www.markdownguide.org/basic-syntax/ if you get stuck with AsciiDoc syntax.}
+Check out https://www.markdownguide.org/basic-syntax/ if you get stuck with Markdown syntax.}

 # {pipeline} for {app}